PLEASE CONSULT yukon.ca/emergencies FOR UPDATES ON WILDFIRES, FLOODS, ROAD CLOSURES, ETC.

 Rivers North Publications is a small, family operated publishing company based out of Houston, B.C.
 Canada.
 The company was formed in 1983 with Jocelyn Rourke as Proprietor.
 We published our first book that year with Mike combining his previous years of research and river travel experience to create the Yukon River: Marsh Lake, Yukon to Circle, Alaska.
 RNP has grown and evolved over the thirty plus years and continues to grow as the popularity of our guide books increases and suggestions from readers help to create a product that best fits the needs of river travelers.
-Our daughter, Gillian, joined the company a few years ago and her years of river travel, as well as her educational background in Renewable Resources, are a great contribution to our product.
+Our daughter, Gillian, joined the company about twelve years ago and her years of river travel, as well as her educational background in Renewable Resources, are a great contribution to our product.

 We are continually updating the maps, historical and general information.
 When we began producing maps, we combined the use of U.S. army air photos from the Second World War along with numerous river surveys to produce 1:50,000 scale maps before government topographic maps of that scale were available.
 Originally begun as a service to river travelers in the more remote locations, we have financed all of our publications personally using no government or corporate assistance nor any advertising in our products.